Key facts

 At Deakin, we’re focused on developing educational leaders for the future.
 That’s why we offer our Master of Teaching (Early Childhood) students the chance to develop in-depth knowledge through unique specialisation training pathways.

-You may alternatively choose to specialise in the Early Childhood Educational Inquiry or Research pathways, the latter of which may be used as a pathway to further study in a PhD.
+You may choose to specialise in early childhood inquiry stream, trauma responsive practice or Research pathways, the latter of which may be used as a pathway to further study in a PhD.

 Award granted